Irys-xyz/irys-lit/nodejs/README.md

 cp .env.example .env
 ```

 Then, add a PRIVATE_KEY to your .env file.
-This key will be used for signing uploads to Irys.
+This key will be used for signing uploads to Irys and proving you meet decryption conditions.

 2. **Install Dependencies**